Skip to content

 21 Things to do in Lyme Regis (and Nearby)

-1 – The Beaches
+1 – Lyme Regis Beaches

 Lyme is, first and foremost, a seaside town, so of course the beaches are among the best things to do in Lyme Regis!
 There are actually several to choose from, so here’s a quick round-up: